johanna-rock/imRICnn/readme.md

 # Complex Signal Denoising and Interference Mitigation for Automotive Radar Using Convolutional Neural Networks #

-This repository contains the code for training and evaluating CNNs for automotive radar signal denoising as introduced in the following paper:
-**Complex Signal Denoising and Interference Mitigation for Automotive Radar Using Convolutional Neural Networks (FUSION 2019)**
+This repository contains the code for training and evaluating CNNs for automotive radar signal denoising as introduced in the paper [**Complex Signal Denoising and Interference Mitigation for Automotive Radar Using Convolutional Neural Networks**](https://arxiv.org/abs/1906.10044)

 ## Citation
 If you find this approach useful in your research, please consider citing: